Joseph Abate, M.D.

-Paul C. Casey is a graduate of Harvard University, with a Masters in Public Administration from Suffolk University and an MBA from Boston University.
+Paul C. Casey is a graduate of Harvard University, with a master of public administration degree from Suffolk University and an MBA from Boston University.
 He has been a very active participant in state government and numerous community and charitable organizations since the mid-1980s.
-Mr. Casey also serves on Cummings Foundation's Finance Committee.
+Casey also serves on Cummings Foundation's Finance Committee.

 Rep. Carol A. Donovan (ret.)